thisguyshouldworkforus/TextArea2Input/README.md

 That's bullshit.

-So, I wrote this script to fix that.
+So, a friend of mine wrote this script for me to help fix that.
+It worked so well, I wrapped it up into a TamperMonkey script for everyone to benefit from!

 This script will find the `<username>` attribute (`GetElementById`) and construct a new one.
 The old `<textarea>` element is replaced by an identical field, except now that new field is an `<input>` field.